i2p/i2p.www/i2p2www/spec/configuration.rst

     # Display name for UI
     tunnel.N.name=

+    # Clients only.
+Do not open the socket manager and build tunnels
+    # until the first socket is opened on the local port.
+    # Default false
+    tunnel.N.option.i2cp.delayOpen=true|false

     # Servers only.
 Default false.
 Originate connections to local server with a
     # unique IP per-remote-destination.
     tunnel.N.option.enableUniqueLocal=true|false